xamarin/GoogleApisForiOSComponents/Firebase.CloudMessaging/component/GettingStarted.md

 Once your client app is installed on a device, it can receive messages through the FCM APNs interface.
 You can immediately start sending notifications to user segments with the Notifications composer, or your application server can send messages with a notification payload through the APNs interface.

 Handling messages received through the FCM APNs interface is likely to cover most typical use cases.
-You can also [send upstream messages][#sending-upstream-messages], or [receive data messages in foregrounded apps](#handle-data-messages-in-foregrounded-apps).
+You can also [send upstream messages](#sending-upstream-messages), or [receive data messages in foregrounded apps](#handle-data-messages-in-foregrounded-apps).

 ## Handle messages received through the FCM APNs interface